Disruptive Innovation: Strategies for a Successful Enterprise

 Who Should Attend

-This program is designed for Senior executives, general managers, or business owners responsible for setting strategic direction for their organizations.
+This program is designed for senior executives, general managers, or business owners responsible for setting strategic direction for their organizations.

 Individuals and teams are welcome to attend.
 Sending two or more representatives from your organization fosters teamwork and amplifies program impact.